nbahago/Tip-Calculator/README.md

 # Tip-Calculator
-This project uses Python to create a tip calculator
+This project uses Python to create a tip calculator using Python